suncoast-devs/handbook/tools/assignment-turn-in.md

 git commit -m "Hello, world."
 ```

-Feel free to replace _"Hello, world."_ with a more meaningful message, if you'd like.
+Please replace _"Hello, world."_ with a more meaningful message.
+It should try to capture what work you did.

 Push our local commits to GitHub: